 Kanzashi (Japanese hair ornament) come in various shapes and materials.
 It can make you cute or cool, depending on the type and the way you put it on your head; a great hair accessory to upgrade your style!
-You can match it with kimono of course, but wearing it with your daily clothes or a party dress would look great too.

 However, there are some rules to follow when putting a kanzashi on.
 It also has to be used according to the purpose, or you might end up damaging/breaking it.